jamii/jamii.github.com/_posts/2019-01-16-the-antisocial-laptop.md

 * plugging in the ethernet only causes screen freezes when using an external hdmi monitor
 * the ethernet, monitor and webcam play fine together if the wifi is disabled

-As satisfying as it is to finally be able to get through a meeting, it's also really interesting that I had all the information necessary to debug this for years but I wasn't able to see it.
+As satisfying as it is to finally be able to get to the end of a meeting without rebooting, it's also really interesting that I had all the information necessary to debug this for years but I wasn't able to see it.
 My mental model of causality was limited to the design of the machine and was completely missing the possibility of non-intentional interactions via the physical world.
 I suspect someone with an EE background would have immediately realized what was going on.